 Swap space is useful for systems having less memory (RAM).
 If your system facing the problem of lack of memory continuously and you don’t want to increase memory on the server, Then it can be helpful to enable swap in your system.
 Swap is comparatively much slower than physical memory but the operating system uses swap space in case system goes out of memory.
 To know more about working of swap visit here.

 This article will help you to enable swap filesystem in your running instance.
 There are two methods to add swap in Amazon ec2 Linux instances.
-This article has been tested with CentOS 6.9, but it can work on most of Linux distributions
+This article has been tested with CentOS 6.9, but it will work on most of Linux distributions.

 Method 1 – Using Swap File

 This option is helpful if we don’t want to add extra disks in our systems, In this, we simply create a file in our current file system and make it type swap, which can be used as swap in our system.
 Use the following commands to create and enable swap on our system.

 sudo dd if=/dev/zero of=/var/myswap bs=1M count=4096 sudo mkswap /var/myswap sudo swapon /var/myswap